Wayne Brown (author)

 Wayne Vincent Brown (born 18 July 1944 in Port of Spain, Trinidad and Tobago; died 15 September 2009 in Stony Hill, Jamaica) was a columnist, poet and fiction writer, and a teacher and mentor to numerous Caribbean writers.

 Early life

-Wayne Brown was born in Port of Spain, Trinidad, to a Trinidadian father, Kenneth Vincent Brown, and a Barbadian mother, Vere Vincent Brown (née Edghill).
+Wayne Brown was born in Port of Spain, Trinidad, to parents, Kenneth Vincent Brown, and Vere Vincent Brown (née Edghill).
 His grandfather was Vincent Brown, the Attorney-General of Trinidad and Tobago.
 His mother died soon after giving birth to him, and for most of his childhood Wayne was brought up by relatives, while his father worked as a puisne judge.